unicode-org/message-format-wg/spec/registry.md

 > The following options do not have default values because they are only to be used
 > as overrides for locale-and-value dependent implementation-defined defaults.

-The followind date/time options are *not* part of the default registry.
+The following date/time options are **not** part of the default registry.
 Implementations SHOULD avoid creating options that conflict with these, but are encouraged to track development of these options during Tech Preview:
 - `calendar` (default is locale-specific)